-- Influenza activity started in week 49/2018, peaked in week 7/2019 and returned to baseline levels in week 17/2019. - Influenza viruses circulated at high levels between weeks 52/2018 and 12/2019. - The vast majority of influenza viruses detected were type A. - Both influenza A subtypes, A(H1N1)pdm09 and A(H3N2), co-circulated and different distributions of A subtypes were observed among countries. - Very low numbers of type B viruses were detected and both influenza B lineages, B/Yamagata and B/Victoria, co-circulated. - The majority of severe cases reported in 2018-2019 occurred in persons 40 years of age and older and were due to influenza A infections. - Excess mortality from all causes was reported by the majority of 22 reporting countries and was mainly observed in people aged 65 years and older but also in the 15-64 year age group. - The vast majority of influenza viruses tested were susceptible to neuraminidase inhibitors.
+- Influenza activity started in week 49/2018, peaked in week 7/2019 and returned to baseline levels in week 17/2019. - Influenza viruses circulated at high levels between weeks 52/2018 and 12/2019. - The vast majority of influenza viruses detected were type A. - Both influenza A subtypes, A(H1N1)pdm09 and A(H3N2), co-circulated and different distributions of A subtypes were observed among countries. - Very low numbers of type B viruses and both influenza B lineages, B/Yamagata and B/Victoria, were detected. - ICU cases were mainly aged 65 years and older, but there was a substantial number of hospitalisations in persons aged 40-64 years.
+Most hospitalisations were due to influenza A infections. - Excess mortality from all causes was reported by the majority of 22 reporting countries and was mainly observed in people aged 65 years and older but also in the 15-64 year age group. - The vast majority of influenza viruses tested were susceptible to neuraminidase inhibitors.